-So fast forward a few years to when I set up my own school, I spent a year intensively studying IELTS.
-I worked with IELTS specialists, spoke to ex examiners and began to realise there were strategies and patterns to getting a good band score (as well as hard work) It was then that I started to develop my own materials and techniques.
+So fast forward a few years to when I set up my own school, I spent over a year intensively studying IELTS.
+I worked with IELTS specialists, spoke to ex-examiners about the best way to approach the exam and began to realise there were strategies and patterns to getting a good band score (as well as hard work).
+It was then that I started to develop my own materials and techniques.

 I have been teaching IELTS since 2009 in my school here in Japan, mainly one to one.
 Many of the students I have taught managed to hit Band 7 or more in IELTS, especially in the writing and speaking sections.

 I have often had students in my school trying hard to get a good score in IELTS.
 I noticed they had been given bad advice and had a lot of frustrations (just like I did when I first started teaching IELTS) with writing essays, understanding the structures, problems with paraphrasing, the reading section, problems thinking of ideas, issues with vocabulary and confusion with IELTS speaking part 2 and 3.
 That’s a lot to fix.
 With some coaching, I was able to help many of them get Band 7 or more.

 I am constantly updating this website with free lessons and quality advice.
 In addition, I have a writing correction service to help you hit the band score you need in the writing section.
 I also have an online speaking practice service where you can do mock speaking tests and get feedback including band scores and email support.